valentin-chevreau/mds_m1_CHEVREAU_Valentin_optimperf/README.md

 Docker-compose allows to execute and to put in relation the different images which our application needs.

-it allows you to quickly and automatically build an existing project.
+It allows you to quickly and automatically build an existing project.

 Run the Docker-Compose
 `docker-compose up -d && docker-compose logs -f` ( && docker-compose logs -f is not mandatory, but simply to see logs)